--- The changes between 2008 and 2013 are denoted with vertical bars in the left margins of the table of contents.
+-- The changes between 2008 and 2013 are denoted with vertical bars on the margins and described at the end of the PDF file.

 - Previous List, that was effective for reports as of June 2008 through November 2013.

 - Alphabetical LIST (revised June 2008).

 - The Geographic Version (PDF) (revised June 2008).